ReGYChang/flinkify/README.md

-# Quantalink
+# QuantaStream

-The Quantalink provides a comprehensive structure for building applications using Apache Flink's streaming API.
+The QuantaStream provides a comprehensive structure for building applications using Apache Flink's streaming API.
 The framework encapsulates all necessary steps for running a Flink streaming job including initialization, configuration, execution, and termination.
 It facilitates defining specific behaviors for Flink streaming jobs, acting as a blueprint for streaming data processing tasks.

 ## Features

 * **Flexible Initialization:** Provides interfaces for custom initialization steps that can be applied to various aspects of the Flink environment, including the execution environment, configuration, source connectors, and sink connectors.

 * **Auto-wiring Approach:** Provides an auto-wiring approach for source and sink connectors.
-This feature simplifies the com.nexdata.flink.traceability.process of integrating data sources and sinks into Flink jobs, eliminating the need for manual setup.
+This feature simplifies the process of integrating data sources and sinks into Flink jobs, eliminating the need for manual setup.
 Users can use Flink connectors through YAML configuration.

 ## Usage

 To use this framework, follow the provided examples and use the API to define your streaming jobs, configure sources and sinks, and launch the job in the desired environment.

-## Contributing

-The Quantalink is an open-source project.
-We encourage contributions from developers who want to improve the system or add new features.

 ## Quickstart

-Check out Quantalink's [quickstart](./quantalink-quickstart/README.md) for more information, A simple quickstart of how you might use Quantalink is as follows:
+Check out QuantaStream's [quickstart](./quantalink-quickstart/README.md) for more information, A simple quickstart of how you might use Quantastream is as follows:

 For the auto-wiring of connectors, you can simply provide a YAML configuration: